NATO headquarters: 2017–present: Permanent premises

 A new €750 million headquarters building was constructed over the period between 2010 and summer 2016, and was dedicated on 25 May 2017 with a ceremony in the presence of allied Heads of State.
-Secretary-General Jens Stoltenberg addressed the crowd and President Trump hectored some among the crowd over their failure to live up to the 2% GDP target that was expected of them by their senior partner.

-The cost of the new headquarters building escalated to about €1.1 billion or $1.23 billion.
+Secretary-General Jens Stoltenberg addressed the crowd, while then-US President Donald Trump hectored some among the crowd over their failure to live up to the 2% GDP target required by NATO spending rules.
+The cost of the new headquarters building escalated to about €1.1 billion.